EvilForge/Tasmota-Doorbell/README.md

 NOTE - if you ever revert to AC REMOVE THE DIODE on the bell first!
 Otherwise you'll short the line. (sort of)

+If you feel like it, feel free to [buy me a coffee!](https://www.buymeacoffee.com/rbef)

 New Note - 1/15/20 - Tasmota has an issue with the DHT12 sensor.
 It goes NULL after a while.
 They have it fixed i think, with a recent dev branch update.
 I'm watching it.
 I have 2 devices that fail (mostly outside sensors too!) but indoor ones work?
 Could also be the source of the esp8266 Mini Di making a difference..
 Cause i also have an outdoor sensor using DHT12 that works fine.

+3/3/2020 - Nope.
+Those little blue DHT12 sensors must just be junk.
+Changing pins, adding pullups, updating to dev code, nothing seems to make them stable.
+An indoor sensor has now started to fail also.
+However, switching one of them back to the white (big case) DHT11 works? (for now)  I am going to order BME280 sensors.
+NOTE that you must make sure you get a BME not a BMP.
+The sensor should have a U in the next to last character on the case.
+If it has a K, its a BMP!
+Sellers dont know the difference so its up to you to watch for it and please, comment in the reviews if they get it wrong!